 The education level of Roscoe citizens is very high relative to the national average among all cities (21.84%): 36.88% of adults in Roscoe have a bachelor's degree or even advanced degree.

 The per capita income in Roscoe in 2018 was $37,894, which is wealthy relative to Illinois, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,576 for a family of four.

+Roscoe is a somewhat ethnically-diverse village.
 The people who call Roscoe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roscoe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roscoe include Irish, English, Swedish, and Italian.
+The greatest number of Roscoe residents report their race to be White, followed by Asian.
+Important ancestries of people in Roscoe include German, Irish, Italian, English, and Swedish.

 The most common language spoken in Roscoe is English.
 Other important languages spoken here include Spanish and Langs. of India.